Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Improving the data-driven extrapolation method

-In this subsection, we apply the extended extrapolation method to $t\bar{t}+$multijets events and compare to the conventional ABCD method.
-The $t\bar{t}$+multijets processes are backgrounds to many of the searches for physics beyond the standard model.
-While calculation of $t\bar{t}+jj$ are available at the next-to-leading order (NLO), it has relatively large theoretical uncertainties than desired \cite{ttbbNLO}.
-Furthermore, the quoted uncertainties in the literature are on the overall inclusive cross sections, and in some phase space, the uncertainties on the the differential cross sections could be large.
-Improved accuracy to next-to-next-to-leading order calculations for these processes would be difficult to envision in the foreseeable future.
+For the second case study, we apply various ABCD methods of background estimations to $t\bar{t}+jj$ simulated sample.
+The $t\bar{t}$+multi-jets processes are backgrounds to many of the searches for physics beyond the standard model at the LHC \cite{atlassusy,cmsfourtop}.
+While calculation of $t\bar{t}+jj$ is available at the next-to-leading order (NLO), it has relatively larger theoretical uncertainties than what is desired by the experiments \cite{ttbbNLO}.
+Furthermore, the quoted uncertainties in the literature are on the overall inclusive cross sections, but in some phase space, the uncertainties on the the differential cross sections could be even larger.
+It is difficult to envision improved calculations for these processes in the foreseeable future.
 Therefore, having a more reliable data-driven technique is important for these processes.

-As an illustration of the improvement this method could bring, we apply the extended ABCD method to $tt\bar+jj$ simulated sample.
-We generated one million events of $pp\rightarrow t\bar{t}jj$ sample at $\sqrt{s}=14$~TeV with MG5aMC@NLO v2.61, to be used as a proxy for the real data.
+We generated one million events of $pp\rightarrow t\bar{t}jj$ sample at $\sqrt{s}=14$~TeV with MG5aMC@NLO v2.61 at LO \cite{mg5}.
 The extra partons are required to have $p_T>20$~GeV and $|\eta|<5.0$.
-The events are hadronized with Pythia 8 and reconstructed with Delphes fast detector simulation and reconsruction in its default settings.
-For this example, we do not use NLO corrections.
-Also no matching procedure is applied.

-In delphes, the reconstructed jets are required to be $p_T>30$~GeV and $|\eta|<2.4$.
-We require zero isolated lepton that satisfies $p_T>20$~GeV and $|\eta|<2.4$ in an event.
-We apply Eq. \ref{eq:extendedABCD_5regions}, taking the number of hadronic jets as $x$ and the number of b-tagged jets $y$.
-It could be applicable in a scenario where signature of interest consists of multijets and multiple $b$-tagged jets.
-The choice of variables depends on the problem of interest, but the method of extended ABCD would be generally applicable as long as the correlations are not too large.
+The partons are hadronized with Pythia 8 \cite{pythia8}.
+Delphes 3 fast detector simulation and reconstruction were subsequently applied.
+The reconstructed jets are required to be $p_T>30$~GeV and $|\eta|<2.4$.
+We required zero isolated lepton that satisfies $p_T>20$~GeV and $|\eta|<2.4$ in an event.

-For this example we take the signal region to be $N_j\geq 9$ and $N_{bjet}\geq 3$.
-The control regions include $N_j=7,8, \geq 9$ and $N_{bjet}=2, \geq 3$, but excluding the signal region.
-Such a case can arise when large jet multiplicity region is of interest, such as, in the case of search for four top quark production in all hadronic channel.

-Figure \ref{fig:extendedABCD_met} shows missing transverse momentum distribution, comparing the estimations using the ABCD method and the extended ABCD method of extrapolation.
-The overall normalization is predicted within 5\%, while the ABCD method prediction is off by 18\%.
-The extended ABCD method, however has larger statistical fluctuations due to the presence of more regions.
-We can also see a similar behavior in Fig. \ref{fig:extendedABCD_ht} where distribution of jet $H_T$ is shown.
-In derivation of the extended ABCD method, the statistical uncertainty was not taken into account.
-In the limit of infinite statistics, the extended ABCD method would be closer to the truth.
-We can conclude that the decision to application of the extended method would depend on the statistics of the background available.